trinodb/trino.io/_posts/2020-07-30-training-query-tuning.md

 use cases.

 In this training session Martin helps to understand how Presto executes query.
 That knowledge can help you improve query performance.
-For instance, the explain plan is a powerful tool, but reading the plans and make sense of them can be overwhelming.
+For example, the explain plan is a powerful tool, but reading the plans and make sense of them can be overwhelming.
 We explore how to create an explain plan for you query and how to read it.
 We look at the work the cost-based optimizer performs and how you can